shirowalker/UCAD/README.md

 # UCAD
-Offical code for UCAD in AAAI-24
+Offical code for *Unsupervised Continual Anomaly Detection with Contrastively-learned Prompt* in AAAI-24